djalbat/occam-dom/README.md

   return Class;
 }

-const topmostNode = topmostNodeFromOuterNodes(ClassFromOuterNode, outerNode);
 ```

 Note that the topmost inner node has no corresponding outer node and that a default of `HTMLNode` has been provided.
-There is no need to provide a unique class for every type of outer node that the algorithm may come across.
+There is no need to provide a unique class for every type of outer node that the algorithm may come across, by the way.

 ## Building